tsiensesvendomingos/azure-network-protocols/README.md

 <br />

 <p>
-Lastly we will filter for RDP traffic.
+Lastly, we will filter for RDP traffic.
 When we enter tcp.port==3389, traffic is spammed non-stop because we are using Remote Desktop Protocol to connect to our Virtual Machine
 </p>
 <p>
 <img src="https://i.imgur.com/acWI0Hj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>